 You can activate the voice of the customer at every stage of the buyer’s journey.
 Customer success stories, online product reviews, and references can add value and influence the buyer’s decision-making process throughout the entire customer lifecycle.
 Activities you include in your customer advocacy program can be tied to a marketing campaign or initiatives that amplify the customer’s voice.

-Your program should include as many of the customer engagement opportunities from the various marketing groups as possible.
+Your program should include as many customer engagement opportunities from the various marketing groups as possible.
 The Customer Advocacy team is the point-of-contact to co-create the content and facilitate the conversation between the appropriate groups in your organization and the customer, like PR, product marketing, etc.

-Let’s look at the ma marketing activities that you can include in a customer advocacy program offering.
+Let’s look at the marketing activities that you can include in a customer advocacy program offering.
 Some of these may traditionally fall under various other marketing responsibilities but will still leverage the customer’s voice.

 - Product Marketing is looking for customers to speak with analysts or complete an online review about their products